SBGit-2019/Pyside-QCP/README.md

 ## License

 This project is licensed under the GPLv3+ License - see the [LICENSE](https://github.com/SBGit-2019/Pyside-QCP/blob/master/LICENSE) file for details.

-Additionally, you can also use this project in commercial projects if you have a commercial license for the used libraries
+Additionally, you can also use these bindings / these python wheels in commercial projects:
-- Qt 5.x
-- QCustomPlot 2.x
+- if you have a commercial license for QCustomPlot 2.x
-The use of this python wheel is implicitly  also allowed when the above license requirements are fulfilled.
+- fullfill the Qt license requirements, which typically mean you are using only the LGPL features of Qt 5.x or have a commercial license of Qt 5.x (as the bindings link only dynamically to Qt)

 Note that commercial licenses are available for [QCustomPlot] at https://www.qcustomplot.com/.